rnietoe/Training/docs/AWS/07-Architecture.md

 * Use predictive scaling based on performance

 **EC2 Autoscaling** works in conjunction with the **AWS Autoscaling** service to provide a predictive ability to your autoscaling groups.

+A scaling **cooldown** helps you prevent your EC2 Auto Scaling group from launching or terminating additional instances before the effects of previous scaling activities are visible.

 !!!error "the error "you must use a fully formed launch template" means the launch template is missing some information"